Ballygunge Court

 Ballygunge Court is a 2007 Bengali film directed by Pinaki Chaudhuri and produced by Ganesh Bagaria.
-The film starring Soumitra Chatterjee, Mithu Chakraborty, Sabyasachi Chakraborty, Mamata Shankar and Tanusree Shankar in the lead roles.
+The film stars Soumitra Chatterjee, Mithu Chakraborty, Sabyasachi Chakraborty, Mamata Shankar and Tanusree Shankar in the lead roles.
 It won the National Film Award for Best Feature Film in Bengali.

 Plot

 The plot revolves with three family in an apartment named Ballygunge Court.
 Younger generation of the families wants to leave their old house leaving their parents.